KinnariyaMamaTanha/KinanVim/README.md

 - For C/C++:
     - gcc, g++, clangd(LSP), make, cmake, cmake-format(formatter), cmake-language-server(LSP), codelldb(debugger)
 - For LaTeX:
-    - texlive, texlab(LSP), latexindent(formatter), zathura on WSL2(not recommended) or SumatraPDF on host Windows located at `/mnt/c/Users/YourUserName/AppData/Local/SumatraPDF/SumatraPDF.exe`
+    - texlive, zathura on WSL2 or SumatraPDF on host Windows (should be in the path variable)
 - For Assembly:
     - asm-lsp(LSP), asmfmt(formatter)
 - For PDF: